Back to lessons

 Federal Trade Commission (FTC)

 The FTC is the primary federal consumer protection agency.
 It enforces laws against deceptive advertising, fraudulent business practices, identity theft, and anticompetitive behavior.
 The FTC's Bureau of Consumer Protection investigates complaints, brings enforcement actions against violators, and maintains consumer education resources.
-Filing a complaint at ftc.gov contributes to pattern identification that triggers enforcement actions — individual complaints matter.
+Filing a complaint at ftc.gov contributes to pattern identification that triggers enforcement actions, individual complaints matter.

 Key consumer protection laws

 Truth in Lending Act (TILA): Requires creditors to clearly disclose APR, total interest, and all loan terms before you sign.
 This law created the standardized credit disclosures on loan documents and credit card statements.
-You cannot waive this right.

 Fair Credit Reporting Act (FCRA): Gives you the right to access your credit report for free (one per bureau per year at AnnualCreditReport.com), dispute inaccurate information, and require verification of debts.
 Credit bureaus must investigate disputes within 30 days.

-Fair Debt Collection Practices Act (FDCPA): Prohibits debt collectors from using abusive, deceptive, or unfair practices — including calling before 8am or after 9pm, using profane language, threatening violence, or misrepresenting the amount owed.
+Fair Debt Collection Practices Act (FDCPA): Prohibits debt collectors from using abusive, deceptive, or unfair practices, including calling before 8am or after 9pm, using profane language, threatening violence, or misrepresenting the amount owed.
 You can request in writing that a collector stop contacting you.

 Consumer Product Safety Act: Empowers the Consumer Product Safety Commission (CPSC) to set safety standards, ban dangerous products, and mandate recalls.
 The CPSC database at cpsc.gov lists recalls and safety information.

-How to actually use these protections
+When to use these protections

 Real-world example